 It should also show that you understand the education system, what challenges teachers face and that you’re engaged with issues around education.

-If you’ve not taught before, think about any other things you’ve done that might demonstrate the skills you’ll need to be a teacher.
+If you’ve not taught before, think about any other things you’ve done that might demonstrate the skills you’ll need to be a teacher (your transferable skills).

 What universities are looking for

-Universities want to see your passion for teaching and understand why you think teaching is the right career for you.
+Universities want to see your passion for teaching and understand why you think teaching this subject or age group is the right career for you.